2025–26 Eredivisie

-The 2025–26 Eredivisie, also known as VriendenLoterij Eredivisie for sponsorship reasons, is the 70th season of Eredivisie, the premier football competition in the Netherlands.
-The league games are scheduled to be held between 8 August 2025 and 17 May 2026.
-PSV Eindhoven are the defending champions.
+The 2025–26 Eredivisie, also known as VriendenLoterij Eredivisie for sponsorship reasons, was the 70th season of Eredivisie, the premier football competition in the Netherlands.
+The league games were held between 8 August 2025 and 17 May 2026.
+Two-time defending champions PSV Eindhoven clinched their 27th title on 5 April 2026 after Feyenoord's 0–0 draw with Volendam.